-The number one reason people don’t start investing: ‘I don’t have money!’.
+The number one reason people and students don’t start investing: ‘I don’t have money!’.
 Wrong!
 You do have money (yes, even students!).
 What you need is a plan.

 Start by following the 15% rule: allocating 15% of your income to yourself (here’s a guide to get started).
 From that 15%, figure out how much you want to use for investing.
 This really depends on your priorities and where you want to put your money first.